-The subject of Chemistry is taught throughout the year.
+The subject of chemistry is taught throughout the year.
 Students may begin this work any time, but those who can continue the subject until it is completed without interruption will reap the best results.
 The laboratory is complete in all the apparatus necessary for the speedy acquisition of chemical knowledge.
 The student is required to keep his note book constantly before him and record all he observes in his experiments.
 He is also required, so far as may be possible, to explain the molecular changes taking place, the manifestations of energy, its transformations and products.

 A well lighted, commodious and convenient room on the first floor of the science building is used for this purpose.
-It is equipped with chemical tables of recent design, supplied with shelving, drawers, distilled water, etc. The cabinet is well supplied with all necessary chemicals, which are properly labeled ar ply of spr is indisper as gas rec apparatus cruets, hy etc., are i The ( I. Ge tations we II.
-C continued TTT. ing.
-The the studen equivalent The Elements Prescott library i contains labeled and catalogued.
-In the same room is a constant supply of spring water, which together with the drainage system is indispensible to a chemical laboratory.
-Other articles, such as gas receivers, balances, thermometers, air pumps, distilling apparatus, barometer, beakers, bell jars, porous cup, crucibles, cruets, hydrometers, glass tubing, specific gravity bottles, etc., etc., are in daily use by the students.
+It is equipped with chemical tables of recent design, supplied with shelving, drawers, distilled water, etc. The cabinet is well supplied with all necessary chemicals, which are properly labeled and catalogued.
+In the same room is a constant supply of spring water, which together with the drainage system is indispensable to a chemical laboratory.
+Other articles, such as gas receivers, balances, thermometers, air pumps, distilling apparatus, barometer, beakers, bell jars, porous cups, crucibles, cruets, hydrometers, glass tubing, specific gravity bottles, etc., etc., are in daily use by the students.